dylan-lang/opendylan/documentation/getting-started-ide/source/remotedbg.rst

 #.
 Select **Project > Settings…** and select the Debug page.

-   In the “Remote machine” section, an option box displays the name of the machine on which the project’s application is to be run.
+   In the "Remote machine" section, an option box displays the name of the machine on which the project’s application is to be run.
 By default, the selection will be the local machine.
 Before you can select a remote machine, you must first establish a debugging connection.